hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 relevant in many jurisdictions, but not required.
 You can choose to make optional fields required in your jurisdiction.
 However, it is important to note that not all software products on the market collect every possible data point.
-By making some of these data points "required" it may restrict which products are eligible to participate or require you to provide financial assistance to software vendors to code their software to to this requirement.
+Making some of these data points "required"  may restrict which products are eligible to participate, or may require you to provide financial assistance to software vendors to code their software to to this requirement.
 So it is important to communicate with potential software vendors and make sure to collect their feedback on which fields you require for your jurisdiction.
-BPI WG -5 can help facilitate that conversation in a constructive environment.
+BPI WG-5 can help facilitate that conversation in a constructive environment.

 Some programs with a large number of measurement-specific rebates are choosing to use the optional feature in a different way.
 Your program can use a minimum